 - Document Capture - scan a document based on a Document Capture/NextGen SimulScan template.
-Contact your local Zebra sales representative for assistance to create a Document Capture/NextGen SimulScan template, or starting with DataWedge 11.1, use one of the preloaded Document Capture templates.
+Create the template using NG SimulScan Template Builder, or starting with DataWedge 11.1, use one of the preloaded Document Capture templates.

 See Simulscan Migration Alert for more information.

-The following Voice Input features are deprecated and will be discontinued in a future release:
+The following Voice Input features are deprecated and discontinued in Android 13 and later: